Introduction to the dictionary (grammar)

 The formation of stems

-The entries in this dictionary are: Roots, Stems, Particles, and Affixes.
+The entries in this dictionary are: Roots, Stems, Particles, Affixes, and Phrasal entries.

 Intransitive Transitive